The gender pay gap is widening again. Why?

-As of January 2026, New York remains one of the most protective states for women’s rights.
+As of March 2026, New York remains one of the most protective states for women’s rights.
 State law and the state constitution explicitly protect reproductive healthcare, pregnancy-related rights, and gender equity, creating strong legal backing across healthcare, work, school, and civic life.

 From 2024 through early 2026, New York moved to lock in these protections for the long term.
 Voters approved a constitutional amendment, and lawmakers strengthened civil rights and reproductive health laws, including protections for providers, patients, and telehealth services.
-These actions reflect a clear choice: to put core rights into law in ways that are harder to roll back.

 Reproductive rights

 New York strongly protects reproductive rights in both state law and the state constitution.
 Abortion remains legal, and recent voter-approved constitutional changes (Proposition 1) explicitly protect reproductive healthcare, pregnancy, and pregnancy-related outcomes.
-The state has also strengthened shield laws to protect patients, providers, and those who assist them from out-of-state legal action, including expanding privacy protections for reproductive telehealth.

 Healthcare access